CoDIS-Lab/UniCrop/README.md

  - Perform statistical screening and mRMR feature selection
  - Train baseline models and ensemble
  - Export modelling artefacts and visualisation data

+*Currently, the folders include downloaded data for the sample_data.csv.
+When users run the script above, it will bypass the steps above, and only run model performance and prediction stages.*

 ---